 Idaho Sole Proprietorship – Idaho DBA

 This form of an Idaho business is usually used for people with smaller operations.
 Maybe you sell some crafts or woodworking at local markets, or do a little landscaping on the side.
 It still is important to reserve your name with the state to protect the name you’re developing for yourself.
 Reserving a name only lasts 3 months.
-For only $100 we can form an Idaho LLC for you and that will legally grab your name so others can’t use it.
+For only $125 plus state fees we can form an Idaho LLC for you and that will legally grab your name so others can’t use it.

 Even if you are a small craft seller, you are establishing a name for yourself year after year of doing your trade shows, and it will be important to reserve a name to build your brand.
 Idaho sole proprietors can file assumed business name registration to help with obtaining bank accounts and other information, but if they want to actually reserve the name so other businesses cannot use it, they need to incorporate the business.